WL 24 AHA - Refrigerator HOTPOINT - Free user manual and instructions

 Troubleshooting

-If you notice that your wine cellar is not working properly, check with the following list before you call your Service Centre.
+If you notice that your wine cellar is not working properly, check the following list before you call your Service Centre.

 Problem